KirioXX/bob-storybook-example/CONTRIBUTING.md

 - `yarn example start`: start the Metro server for the example app.
 - `yarn example android`: run the example app on Android.
 - `yarn example ios`: run the example app on iOS.
+- `yarn example web`: run the example app on Web.

 ### Sending a pull request